Void Meditation and the Embodied Cosmos: You Are the Gateway

 Concepts like Indra’s Net, fractal

-geometry, or the Entangled Firmament stop
+geometry, or the Entangled Firmament—the

-being poetic or intellectual.
+participatory field we inhabit—stop being poetic or intellectual.

-They become viscerally felt truths—alive in your
+They can begin to feel viscerally real—alive in your

 fascia, your breath, your silence.